 After The Event

-Follow up after a job fair or other networking event is vital.
-You can't assume that everyone who met you will remember how incredible you are or what you can offer him or her.
-You will need to remind them!
+Following up after a job fair or other networking event is vital.
+You can't assume that everyone who met you will remember how incredible you are or what you can offer them.
+You will need to remind them.

-Using the goals you set out in advance and the notes you took at the event (on their business cards), here are some tips for follow up:
+Using the goals you set out in advance and the notes you took at the event (on their business cards), here are some tips for following up:

 1. Email each person you met, regardless of whether they were a job seeker, recruiter, speaker or consultant.
 Build your network.

 2. Personalize your emails by referring to A) What you said about your value proposition, goals, personal brand, reason for attending; B) What they told you (highlights from above); and C) What you would like to see happen as a next step (for instance, "I would like to schedule time to speak with you on the telephone"; "I would like an opportunity to meet with you again when I am in New York next month"; or "I will be applying for that open job on your company website.
 Can you please confirm when you have received my resume?"

 3. Record this new contact and your notes in whatever system you will use to track your network.
 You might add them as a contact in your email system and enter the notes into their record.
 Or you can set up a spreadsheet and track interactions and follow up there.
 It is important to keep track of your follow up so you can manage and meet expectations.

 In the civilian work environment, networking is an important component to business success.
 Building your personal brand and reputation means consistently representing yourself across all networks -- online and in person -- and providing value and intention in how you build relationships.